eiko-team/eiko-import/README.md

  - `db_port`: port of the mongodb database
  - `off_filepath`: complete filepath to the open food facts csv file
  - `timming`: time to wait between two api calls
+ - `retry`: number of tries for api calls

 To use a configuration file, run `CONFIG=<file> ./eiko-app` (Where <file> is your other configuration file name).
 Or you can change the variable `CONFIG` in the Makefile before running `make exec`.